kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 [`nameSuffix`]: /docs/reference/api/kustomization-file/namesuffix/

 ### Propagate Name Prefix to Resource Reference
 The following example adds a prefix to the name of a Deployment and a generated ConfigMap.
-The generated ConfigMap name prefix is propagated to the PodSpec.
+The generated ConfigMap name prefix is propagated to the Pod Spec.

 1. Create a Kustomization file.
 ```yaml